Capability Framework

 About Capabilities

-A capability is an attribute, knowledge, skill, ability or other characteristic that contributes to a person’s effectiveness.
+A capability is an attribute, knowledge, ability or other characteristic that contributes to a person’s ability to perform a skill.

-Human capabilities are observable and measurable ‘soft skills’ (e.g., teamwork, cooperation or communication).
-They can be cognitive or behavioural in nature.
+Human capabilities are personal attributes that predict ‘soft skills’ (e.g., teamwork, cooperation or communication).
+Capabilities are either cognitive or behavioural.

-Across the world, businesses and governments have established different capability names, numbers and descriptions to serve as a common language for what people need to do in different functions – such as manage our jobs, our homes, or our lives in general.
+Across the world, businesses and governments have established different capability names, numbers and descriptions to serve as a common language for what people need to do in different functions such as managing our jobs, our homes, or our lives in general.

 How it Works